Azure/azure-powershell/src/KeyVault/KeyVault/help/Get-AzManagedHsm.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group associated with the managed hsm being queried.
+Specifies the name of the resource group associated with the managed HSM being queried.

 ```yaml
 Type: System.String